anujshah108/mt-sinai-chat-prototype/README.md

 The server will then run at localhost:8080

+---

-2. The from the root directory of the app and in a different terminal please cd into the app folder and run the start command:
+3. Then from the root directory of the app and in a different terminal
+4. Please install all npm/node libraries
+4. Please cd into the app folder and run the start command

 ```
 cd app/
+npm install
 npm run start
 ```